cowlaku/GettingCleaningData-Project/README.md

 The repo is for the project of Coursera course Getting and Cleaning Data.
 It contains three files:
 * run_analysis.R: R scripts of the project,
-* CodeBook.md: codebook of the output data and variables used in run_analysis.R, and
+* CodeBook.md: codebook of the output data, and
 * README.md: instruction of the project.

 ## Instruction of the Project